 Marketing to doctors – doctor’s orders

 I was recently involved in a generic food-related health copywriting project for one of my clients.
-Before I began writing, I spoke to one of my most skeptical doctor friends about what would make him take notice of a message that was about encouraging patients to eat a certain type of food.
+Before I began writing, I spoke to one of my most sceptical doctor friends about what would make him take notice of a message that was about encouraging patients to eat a certain type of food.
 I’ve included his thoughts – as well as my own reflections – in this post, as a real-life case study on how to market to doctors.

 As an aside, I believe it’s useful to have a network of health professionals from across the medical profession you can turn to when issues like these arise.
 This will help to take the guesswork out of a lot of your writing.
 Often what you think doctors are looking for in high-quality writing may not be the case.